ChuongQuoc1413017/Note/Machine Learning Funix/README.md

-Machine Learnign resourses ant FUNiX
+Machine Learning resourses at FUNiX